 More severe than breast engorgement or sore nipples, mastitis usually happens when bacteria enter the breast through a blister or a crack in the nipple.
 Breastfeeding is painful when you have mastitis because of the swelling, redness and flu-like symptoms.

 What To Do: If you suspect you are suffering from mastitis, see your doctor right away.
 Typically, a round of antibiotics is needed to clear the infection.
 Despite the pain, try to continue nursing to speed up your recovery.

 Another cause of pain during breastfeeding, thrush is a yeast infection that often develops when the candida fungus enters the nipple through cracked skin.
 The pain associated with nipple thrush, experienced after nursing, is usually described as sharp and unbearable.
 Thrush can also appear on your baby in the form of a lesion on the tongue, irritation around the lips or cracked lips.

 What To Do: Nipple thrush needs treatment, so consult a doctor right away.
 This way, both you and your little one can receive the right medications.

-Here’s a little reminder mom: no one perfects breastfeeding at the first go.
+Here’s a little reminder, mama: no one perfects breastfeeding at the first go.
 Embrace the journey and remember that it won’t always be a painful experience as long as you have the support of your loved ones and the right products to help you along.

-Let Mama’s Choice Intensive Nipple Cream soothe and moisturize your dry and cracked nipples with its carefully selected blend of ingredients that include date palm extract, coconut oil and shea butter.
+Let Mama’s Choice Intensive Nipple Cream soothe and moisturize your dry and cracked nipples with its carefully selected ingredient blend, including date palm extract, coconut oil and shea butter.
 Food-grade and 100% natural, you don’t even need to wipe it off before breastfeeding your little one.

 Mama's Choice Team